EkanshMangal/Stone-Paper-Scissor-Game/README.md

 # Stone-Paper-Scissor-Game
-Here it is a project in which we made a game with the help of JAVA and SPRING framework
+Here it is a project which is made with the help of JAVA and SPRING framework.